merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 anvi-export-collection -p T-B-M/PROFILE.db -C CONCOCT -O CONCOCT
 ```

 We will use the FASTA file of the co-assembly contigs as the reference in our mapping workflow.
 The mapping workflow will create a new contigs database out of this FASTA file, and associate the mapping data to that new contigs database via a new (merged) profile database containing the mapping info from all 20 of our samples.
 Because we'll get a fresh profile database that won't have any of the existing collection information in it, we will need to import the collection data (using the collection files we just exported) so that we can do our bin refinement from there.
-Luckily, because we exported our reference FASTA directly from the contigs database, the split names in the exported collection files will match to the names in the new contigs database.
+Luckily, because we exported our reference FASTA directly from the contigs database, the split names in the exported {% include ARTIFACT name="collection-txt" text="collection files" %} will match to the names in the new contigs database.
 But we are getting ahead of ourselves.
 First we actually have to run the workflow.

 On our HPC, we navigated to the folder where we downloaded the 20 metagenome samples that we want to map against this co-assembly.
-We created a samples-txt file that describes the paths to each of the samples (you can see the format [here](https://anvio.org/help/main/artifacts/samples-txt/)).
-Then we generated a fasta-txt file with the path to our reference co-assembly FASTA, and we got a default config file for the metagenomics workflow:
+We created a {% include ARTIFACT name="samples-txt" text="samples-txt" %} file that describes the paths to each of the samples (you can see the format [here](https://anvio.org/help/main/artifacts/samples-txt/)).
+Then we generated a {% include ARTIFACT name="fasta-txt" text="fasta-txt" %} file with the path to our reference co-assembly FASTA, and we got a default {% include ARTIFACT name="workflow-config" text="config file" %} for the metagenomics workflow:

 ```
 echo -e "name\tpath\nT_B_M\tT_B_M-contigs.fa" > fasta.txt
 anvi-run-workflow -w metagenomics --get-default-config map.json
 ```

-After modifying the config file a bit to turn off unnecessary rules (like functional annotation) and increase the number of threads for each rule as much as our cluster could handle, we did a dry run (using the `-n` dry run flag and `-q` quiet flag passed directly to snakemake using `-A` or `--additional-params`) to see what the workflow would actually run:
+After modifying the config file a bit to turn on references mode, turn off unnecessary rules (like functional annotation), and increase the number of threads for each rule as much as our cluster could handle, we did a dry run (using the `-n` dry run flag and `-q` quiet flag passed directly to snakemake using `-A` or `--additional-params`) to see what the workflow would actually run:
 ```
 anvi-run-workflow -w metagenomics -c map.json -A -n -q
 ```